caglarorhan/Web_Components/README.md

 ### Styling

+#### Component Styling
+We can style component from main dom (like a standard css inside the head).
+> Example: `<style> elementTag{color:black}</style>` ;

+The only part of the component that you cannot style from main DOM is template part of a component.

+#### ShadowRoot Styling

 Styling the shadow element is easy.
 Just add some style to the shadow element inside the innerHTML part of shadowDOM with `<style></style>` tags.

 > Example: `this.shadowRoot.innerHTML = <style> p{color:red}</style>` ;

+#### Slot Styling
 If you want to style slot elements inside the shadow element, you can use the following syntax:
 > Example: `this.shadowRoot.innerHTML = <style> ::slotted(PUT SELECTOR HERE){color:red}</style>`;

 To style all slotted elements inside the shadow element:
 > Example: `this.shadowRoot.innerHTML = <style> ::slotted(*){color:red}</style>` ;

-Also you cannot select nested elements inside the slotted, style only used on main slotted element.
+Also, you cannot select nested elements inside the slotted, style only used on main slotted element.

-We can style component from main dom (like a standard css inside the head).
-> Example: `<style> elementTag{color:black}</style>` ;

-The only part of the component that you cannot style from main DOM is template part of a component.
+#### Styling Component From Inside (:host)
 If we want to isolate everything and style the component from inside the component, so we can use:
 > Example: `:host{color:black}` ;

+As `::slotted` usage you can use the same way as `:host(QUERY_STRING)`; The query string might be any css query string.

+#### Styling Component Relatively
+If you want to style your component depending on the place it is located, you can use the parent element like this:
+> Example: `:host-context(QUERY_STRING){color:black}`

+This way you can use the same component with different styles applied by their respective parent element.

+> **Note:** CSS variables that described in the main DOM (style part) can be used in the component itself.
+>
+> **Example:** inside style part of head: ` html{--main-color:black}` can be used in the component's style part `:host {color:var(--main-color)}`;

+## Observing Attributes: attributeChangedCallBack()

+Following up the attributes of a component can be done with attributeChangeCallBack method.
+But first we need to get the `observedAttributes`
+We should do any stuff that needs to be done all here.
+Because this is the only place we are listening all updates, etc.

+> Example:
+>
+> attributeChangedCallBack(attributeName, attributeOldValue, attributeNewValue){
+>
+> // do something
+>
+> }

+We need to get all attribute names from observedAttributes()

+>  static get observedAttributes(){return ['attributeName']}

+## Clean Up Works: disconnectedCallBack()

+All event listeners must be removed after removing a component.
+This method triggered when a component is removed from DOM.